“I have a feeling that everything I do will find its place. I’m an optimist as far as that goes.”

 Mullican found inspiration in the similarities between his painting style and a computerized matrix, particularly the dark background paintings he began to produce in the late 1970s: “I examined why I thought the computer was for me.
 Even in my paintings, I was always working with pattern and line and color.
 I’ve had a built-in computer ever since I’ve been doing art.”
 Replacing his brush and signature palette knife striations with a clickable mouse and pen-like stylus, Mullican was able to merge the late Surrealist method of automatism with the computer’s instant and precise replication of marks.
 He stated “I found that beyond what one thought, the computer as being hard-lined, analytical, and predictable, it was indeed a medium fueled with the automatic, enabled by chance, and accident to discover new ways of making imagery.”

 Lee Mullican, along with Wolfgang Paalen and Gordon Onslow Ford, was known as a member of “the Dynaton.”
 This group of artists, named after the Greek word for “the possible,” acted as a bridge between the European Surrealist and American Abstract Expressionist schools.
 Disbanding shortly after its seminal exhibition in 1951 at the San Francisco Museum of Modern Art, the Dynaton explored the subconscious mind, mysticism, automatism, and the influences of ancient cultures.
-Mullican remained true to these ideas but went on to develop his own highly personal imagery in the marble drawings and other works.
+Mullican remained true to these ideals but went on to develop his own personal style and imagery.